Written by Sneha Patwari, Corporate Secretary Lead

 - Initial paid-up capital of at least SGD 1

-Tip: For a detailed walkthrough, see our full guides on how to register a company in Singapore and company registration requirements.
+Tip: For a detailed walkthrough, see our full guides on how to start a business in Singapore and our resource for foreigners registering a company in Singapore.

 Step 2: Receive the e-Notification of Incorporation

-After you submit your registration application, ACRA will review it and send an email to the entity’s key personnel, including shareholders, directors, and the company secretary, for endorsement by signing.
+After you submit your registration application, ACRA reviews it and sends an email to the entity's key personnel, including shareholders, directors, and the company secretary, for endorsement by signing.

-Once endorsed and ACRA approved, your entity is successfully registered.
-Then, you will receive an e-notification of incorporation at no additional cost.
+Once endorsed and approved by ACRA, your entity is successfully registered.
+You then receive an e-notification of incorporation at no additional cost.
 This e-notification serves as preliminary proof of incorporation for internal use.

 However, certain commercial transactions, such as opening a corporate bank account, may require a signed Certificate of Incorporation issued by ACRA.
-In such cases, you must purchase the officially signed certificate, which is explained in the next step.
+In such cases, you need to purchase the officially signed certificate, which is explained in the next step.

 - Company officers